-Diabetic retinopathy is a leading cause of vision loss.
-As the name suggests, diabetic retinopathy is a complication of diabetes.
-It can happen to anyone with diabetes, but it is more common in people whose diabetes is poorly controlled.
+Diabetic retinopathy can happen to anyone with diabetes, but it’s more common in people whose diabetes is poorly controlled.